dongzhanwu2/learngit/readme.txt

-Git is a distributed version control system.
+iGit is a distributed version control system.
 Git is free software
 how to learning git??
 and you?
+dddd